MockVerse

 |---|---|

 Select Email Report to open the email dialog.
 The dialog supports comma-separated recipients, an optional message body, and selected attachments.
-The UI states that up to 20 recipients can be included.
+Up to 20 recipients can be included.

 - Enter recipient emails in Recipients (CSV, max 20).